wordhop-io/wordhop-npm/docs/wordhop_slack_botkit.md

 wordhop.assistanceRequested(message);
 ```

-Wordhop can pause your bot so that it doesn't auto response while a human has taken over.
-To enable this, add the following line of code before you trigger your bot to respond.
+Wordhop can pause Chatbot responses while a human taken overs.
+To enable this, add the following line of code before you trigger your Chatbot resposnes:

 ```javascript
 if (message.paused) { return };